 Registration of the paper to the plate is critical in order to line up all the layers.
 On a newsprint, mark the size of the paper that the artwork will be printed on.
 Inside these lines, mark the size of the plate in the desired location as it should appear on the paper.

 There are two basic methods of working on the plate, the additive and the subtractive.
 In the additive approach, the image is painted directly on the plate.
-This is known as working into light filled.
+This is known as working into light field.
 In a subtractive approach, the ink is applied all over the plate, and then the image is removed with various tools.
-This method is also known as working from a dark filled.
+This method is also known as working from a dark field.

 Chine-collé is another technique where another paper is collaged onto the print.
 The inked plate is placed on the press bed and the collaged paper is placed on the ink.
 The collaged paper with glue facing up is placed on the plate and the paper is then placed over it and run through the press.
 This way collaged paper and the ink are applied in one run through the press to achieve different textures.